helakim/goblin-ai/README.md

 #### version: 0.0.1 (29, september, 2019)
  - Implementation of the Cerberus Summary using Python only
  - Add the cerberus summary inference code

+## Contributing
+appreciate all contributions to improve `goblin-ai` Please refer to CONTRIBUTING.md for the contributing guideline.

 ## Author
  - Kyung Tae Kim (firefoxdev0619@gmail.com)